sasaki77/generalpvaccess-datasource/README.md

 See [EPICS site](https://epics.anl.gov/) for pvAccess RPC information.

 ## Features
-- Prefix of pvAccess RPC name can be passed in each datasource
+- pvAccess RPC channel names for query, annotations and search are passed from datasource configuration panel
 - Configurable query parameters for each datasource
 - Show timeseries data and table data